2025–26 North Dakota Fighting Hawks men's basketball team

-The 2025–26 North Dakota Fighting Hawks men's basketball team represents the University of North Dakota during the 2025–26 NCAA Division I men's basketball season as members of the Summit League.
-The Fighting Hawks are led by seventh-year head coach Paul Sather and play their home games at the Betty Engelstad Sioux Center in Grand Forks, North Dakota.
+The 2025–26 North Dakota Fighting Hawks men's basketball team represented the University of North Dakota during the 2025–26 NCAA Division I men's basketball season as members of the Summit League.
+The Fighting Hawks were led by seventh-year head coach Paul Sather and played their home games at the Betty Engelstad Sioux Center in Grand Forks, North Dakota.

 Previous season

 The Fighting Hawks finished the 2024–25 season 12–21, 5–11 in Summit League play, to finish in a tie for sixth place.
 They made it to the semifinal round of the Summit League tournament, where they lost to St. Thomas by a score of 69–85.